pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

-To help trigger events in an extensible manner, the :class:`~eventsourcing.domain.model.entity.DomainEntity` class has a method called ``__trigger_event__()``, that is extended by subclasses in the library, which can be used in command  methods to construct, apply, and publish events with suitable arguments.
-The events' ``__mutate__()`` methods update the entity appropriately.
+To help trigger events in an extensible manner, the :class:`~eventsourcing.domain.model.entity.DomainEntity` class has a method called :class:`~eventsourcing.domain.model.entity.DomainEntity.__trigger_event__()`, that is extended by subclasses in the library.
+It can be used in command  methods to construct, apply, and publish events with suitable arguments.

-For example, triggering an ``AttributeChanged`` event on a timestamped, versioned entity will cause the attribute value to be updated, but it will also cause the version number to increase, and it will update the last modified time.
+For example, triggering an :class:`~eventsourcing.domain.model.events.AttributeChanged` event on a timestamped, versioned entity will cause the attribute value to be updated, but it will also cause the version number to increase, and it will update the last modified time.

 .. code:: python